Guide to Using Travel Sites

 This site is especially good for a low-frills interface that is simple and easy enough for Grandma to use.
 The company goes out of its way to keep costs down so much so that they do very little marketing including no affiliate marketing.
 This site is best suited for those looking to create a multi-citi itinerary, and it can handle this task beautifully.
 You can easily add cities and days you will be in each location and it will allow you to customize your methods of transportation between each.

+Vacation rental by owners allow people to rent out their residential or spare home at sometimes less than hotel prices.
 Despite mixed reviews and a lot of low ratings on every Vacation Rental By Owner site we checked into (which included all of the major ones), we still believe that vacation rentals can be a wonderful and economical way to find great, affordable lodging on a budget.
+To use a vacation rental search on the location you are looking for and find available rentals in the area you might be interested in.
+Amenities are listed on the description.
+Pay attention to things like elevators, this will matter if you have to haul luggage upstairs.
 Hostels are the most inexpensive of all the budget-travel methods but you will usually have to share facilities with others, dorm room style.